 For a perimeter-protection solution, our Lancaster Crash Rated Bollards are highly secure, unobtrusive and capable of defending against a hostile vehicle attack.
-These retractable hydraulic-operation bollards have been tested to PAS 68 standards with K4 and K8 ratings depending on the model.
+These retractable hydraulic-operation bollards have been tested to PAS 68 standards.

-Harrier Static Bollards are ideal for high-risk sites such as data centres, power stations and transport locations, with the guaranteed resilience to halt heavy goods vehicles.
-They are manufactured using heavy gauge steel, which is fully hot-dip galvanised to provide lasting protection to your building, the people accessing the site and the pedestrians who pass by.
+Harrier Static Bollards are also PAS 68 rated and are ideal for high-risk sites such as data centres, power stations and transport locations, with the guaranteed resilience to halt heavy goods vehicles.
+They are manufactured using heavy gauge steel, which is fully hot-dip galvanised to provide lasting protection to your building, the people accessing the site, and the pedestrians who pass by.